-- b.
-Place the terminal strip connector into the base of the supplied cable shroud as shown in Figure 35. - c.
+- c.
+Place the terminal strip connector into the base of the supplied cable shroud as shown in Figure 24. - d.
 Secure the end of the power/data cable to the base of the shroud using the supplied clamp.
 This clamp will help relieve stress on the cable.
-Secure the clamp in place with the two screws. - d.
-Carefully fit all of the power/data cable's wires (except the drain wire) within the base of the shroud. - e.
+Secure the clamp in place with the two screws. - e.
+Carefully fit all of the power/data cable's wires within the base of the shroud. - f.
 Snap the shroud's cover onto the base.
-Be sure not to pinch any wires between the cover and the base. - f.
-Plug the terminal strip connector into the rear panel of the ICM. - g.
-Connect the drain wire of the power/data cable to either ground point on the rear panel of the ICM.
+Be sure not to pinch any wires between the cover and the base. - g.
+Plug the terminal strip connector into the rear panel of the ICM.